thanhtri/plagiarism_programming/readme.md

 In the meantime, the jplag-service was discontinued.
 As such, there will be legacy code left behind.

+The second big change is that there is no course selection in the settings anymore.
+It is replaced by plugin-specific capabilities.

 ## 1. Registering a MOSS account
 The plugin relies on MOSS engine in the background to carry out the scanning for similarity.